Lord (Edn 2)

 How and when did the “unique” name of Exodus 3 become unpronounced?
 A puzzle indeed, to which answers are given.
 But, would ceasing to pronounce “God” or “Lord”, and instead using another substitute word, enable the sanction to be avoided?
 Is there more to it?

-God is wanting those who will give their trust to communicate directly.
+God is wanting those who will give their trust to communicate directly with God.

 Scripture quotations marked (CEV) are from the Contemporary English Version Copyright © 1991, 1992, 1995 by American Bible Society, Used by Permission.